The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan: Historical Background

-To see the postwar changes in the marriages and divorces, Figure~\ref{fig:marriage_status} illustrates the proportion of singles, married people, divorced people, and widowhoods by census year and age.
-Figures~\ref{fig:sinr1950} and \ref{fig:sinr1955} indicate that the proportion of single women starts to decline around age 18 and that most women (men) marry by age 40.
+To overview the postwar marriage market, Figure~\ref{fig:marriage_status} illustrates the proportion of single, married, and divorced people, and widowhoods by census year and age.
+Figures~\ref{fig:sinr1950} and \ref{fig:sinr1955} indicate that the proportion of single women starts to decline around age 18 and that most women marry by age 40.
 Accordingly, Figures~\ref{fig:marr1950} and \ref{fig:marr1955} show that a large proportion of women marry by age 30.
 Similar but slightly later trends can be found for men in the same figures.
+The trend for men is more stable than for women, particularly after age 30.

 An important trend in bargaining position in the marriage market can be observed in divorces and widowhoods.
 Figure~\ref{fig:divr1950} indicates that while there is no clear trend in the proportion of divorced men, the proportion of divorced women rises considerably between ages 25 and 37 and peaks at age 29.
 This trend is consistent with the wartime losses of men relative to women shown in Figure~\ref{fig:sr1950}.
 In addition, Figure~\ref{fig:divr1955} presents the rightward shift of the distribution, which moves the peak of the proportion of divorced women to around 34 years old.
 This also corresponds to the losses of men in Figure~\ref{fig:sr1955}.
 Such a trend suggests that a large proportion of divorced women remained in the marriage market, whereas men did not.
 A similar trend can be seen in the proportion of widowhoods (Figures~\ref{fig:widr1950} and~\ref{fig:widr1955}).
 While there is a decreasing trend in the proportion of widowhoods between 1950 and 1955, especially for widowed men, the hump for women aged in their 30s in 1950 is still obvious in 1955.
 This indicates that widowed women were more likely to remain in the marriage market than widowed men.